cyrusimap/cyrus-imapd/docsrc/imap/developer/libraries/imclient.rst

 Examples
 ========

-The following code is a possible skeletion of **imclient** that relies on Kerberos to do authentication.
-This code preforms an IMAP CAPABILITY request and prints out the result.
+The following code is a possible skeleton of **imclient** that relies on Kerberos to do authentication.
+This code performs an IMAP CAPABILITY request and prints out the result.

     ::